corradocampodonico/Udacity_DataScience_Project1/README.md

 4. `survey_results_schema.csv`: explanation of the variables and answers of the survey (file not used for this project).

 ## Results
-The findings of the analyses can be found in the `.ipynb` file, as here.
+The findings of the analyses can be found in the `.ipynb` file, as [here](https://medium.com/@corrado.campodonico/data-science-the-devil-lies-in-details-e6598fa1d221).

 ## Licensing, Authors, Acknowledgements
+Stack Overflow data belongs to Kaggle, and it can be found [here] (https://www.kaggle.com/datasets/stackoverflow/so-survey-2017).
+The code is free for use.